112RG/megacli_ingestor/README.md

 # megacli ingestor

-This is a small rust program to read the status of a raid from ``megacli``
+This is a small rust program to read the status of a raid from ``megacli`` and ingest it into influxDB

 The command that is run to read the data is